RLee12/RLee12.github.io/_posts/2018-06-24-enron-dataset-eda.md

 Some takeaways from above plots:
 <ol>
     <li>Every column has many outliers.
 Those columns are completely stretched by outliers.
-We should first tackle these outliers before fitting any models</li>
+We should tackle these outliers before fitting any models</li>
     <li>All distributions are skewed to the right.
-Spike in every distribution takes more than 50% of data points.</li>
+Spikes some distributions take more than 50% of data points.</li>
 </ol>